-Getting into a bad accident can leave you with long-term pain that can be hard to handle.
-There are many ways that people choose to manage the pain that they feel.
+Getting into a bad accident can leave you with long-term pain that can be hard to handle, beside all the other issues that arise, such as recovery and the legal aspects that must be handled.
+If you haven’t already found a knowledgeable personal injury attorney, do it now!
+Going back to the pain, there are many ways that people choose to manage the pain that they feel.
 Some of the ways are healthy and some are not.
 Choosing the right form of pain management for you is important.
 Below are a few examples of the many ways people manage their pain after they have been injured in an accident.

 Physical therapy can be a great way to treat an injury after an accident.
 A professional massage therapist will help you to push yourself so that you rebuilt muscle, joint strength, and flexibility in a safe, controlled way.
 He or she will be able to give you exercises that you can do at home to make the healing process go as quickly as it possibly can.